 We at Vivacitas Homes developed a unique way of constructing our buildings using CFS (cold formed steel) frames/panels for the wall and roof systems.
-We strongly recommend this method with which you can erect buildings in a very short time, buildings that can withstand strong seismic activity and strong winds.
+We strongly recommend this method with which you can erect buildings in a very short period of time, buildings that can withstand strong seismic activity and strong winds.

 The CFS panels are predesigned based on the architectural and structural drawings and are manufactured by automated machines that can be located in any part of the world, as they only need a simple file containing the drawing information.